santipabWannakiri/aws-access-private-ec2/README.md

 * `azd-assume` Used to assume a role via the CLI for accessing EC2 instances.
 2. Create `User groups`
 * Create a user group named `azd-creator-group`.
-* Attach appropriate policies to the group, such as AmazonEC2FullAccess, AmazonVPCFullAccess, etc.
+* Attach appropriate policies to the group, such as IAMFullAccess, AmazonEC2FullAccess, AmazonVPCFullAccess, etc.
 4. Create Policies
 * Create custom Policies named `enable-enpoint-policy`
 *